 CVIS Food Services - Lunch Program Information

-A copy of the menu will be distributed to you each month in your homeroom to take home.
 The menus are published in the Gettysburg Times, Evening Sun, Merchandiser, and online on each building page.
 Students will order their lunch at the beginning of each day in their homeroom.
 Please review the menus each night and know what you want to order the next day.
 Your order will be taken in your homeroom and sent to the Cafeteria.
 As you go through the serving line, you will tell the server if you want all the meal items listed on the menu to accompany the entrée choice that you signed up for earlier in the day.
 Please be courteous to the server, and move quickly through the lines so everyone has sufficient time to eat.

 There are a variety of fruits, vegetables, and milk available each day for the meal price.
 You may choose the five components that make up your meal, so it’s important to know and understand them.
 Below is an explanation of those 5 components.
 You must take three of the five offered for the meal price.
 We encourage you to take all five for a “real meal deal.”

 Student Lunches – 5 Components